janfuhrer/it-security-docs/docs/themes/Anonymity - Exercises.md

 Finally the revealed results are XORed aswell

-- If the result is 1 then someone payed but this person stays anonymous
+- If the result is 1 then someone payed but this person stays anonymous (someone of the group payed / did the action)
-- If the result is 0 then the NSA payed
+- If the result is 0 then the NSA payed (someone who is not part of the group payed / did the action)

 ---
 links:  [[210 AC2 TOC - Anonymity|AC2 TOC - Anonymity]] - [[themes/000 Index|Index]]